armoniax/amax.meta.chain/README.md

 # amax.meta.chain

-This is the mother chain of Armonia Multi-chain Platform
+This is the mother chain of Armonia Multi-chain Platform.